-Cole Paschall are experts in defending against DWI charges.
+Cole Paschall are experts in defending against DWI in Texas charges.
 Here is what to do if you get a DWI in Texas.

 When the party’s over and you’ve had a few too many, the last thing you want to happen is to get pulled over.
 But if you do find yourself face-to-face with a police officer who suspects that you are driving while intoxicated (DWI), there are certain things you should and shouldn’t do.

-Before getting into the nitty-gritty of Texas DWI law, it’s important to note the following, and how Cole Paschall Law can help you in this kind of situation.
+Before getting into the nitty-gritty of DWI in Texas law, it’s important to note the following, and how Cole Paschall Law can help you in this kind of situation.

 What Is DWI?

 In Texas, DWI stands for “driving while intoxicated.”
 DWI in Texas encompasses both drunk drivings and drugged driving.
 So, if you are pulled over and the officer suspects you are under the influence of alcohol or drugs, you can be charged with DWI according to Texas law.